hermangroup/docs/wallets/third-party.rst

 .. meta::
-   :description: List and detailed information on third-party wallets supporting the Dash cryptocurrency
+   :description: List and detailed information on third-party wallets supporting the Historia cryptocurrency
-   :keywords: dash, wallet, mobile, edge, ethos, paytomat, mobi, guarda, exodus, atomic, jaxx, coinomi, cobo, cryptonator, trust, kurepay, ownbit, abra, vegawallet
+   :keywords: historia, wallet, mobile, edge, ethos, paytomat, mobi, guarda, exodus, atomic, jaxx, coinomi, cobo, cryptonator, trust, kurepay, ownbit, abra, vegawallet

-.. _dash-third-party:
+.. _historia-third-party:

 Introduction
 ============

-The Dash protocol and many Dash products such as Dash Core and the mobile wallets are entirely open source, which makes it easy for third parties to integrate Dash with their existing cryptocurrency wallet solutions.
+The Historia protocol and many Historia products such as Historia Core and the mobile wallets are entirely open source, which makes it easy for third parties to integrate Historia with their existing cryptocurrency wallet solutions.
 This section describes some of the third party wallets available and the functions they offer.
-Please note that Dash does not provide support for any of these wallets, and any listing here should not be considered an endorsement or recommendation.
+Please note that Historia does not provide support for any of these wallets, and any listing here should not be considered an endorsement or recommendation.
 Contact the software vendor for support.